How can I rescind a property transfer to my minor granddaughter?

 Answer:

-If a minor owns an interest in real estate, and it is the child's best interest to convey their interest, a court appointed guardian must represent the minor in the sale.
-The guardian must obtain a license to sell real estate from the court.
-Generally, the court will also appoint a guardian ad litem to review the case and report back to the court whether the sale is in the child's best interest.
+If a minor owns real estate and it’s in their best interest to sell or convey their interest, a court-appointed guardian must represent them.
+This guardian needs to obtain a court license to sell real estate.
+Additionally, the court usually appoints a guardian ad litem to review the case and report whether the sale is in the child's best interest.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.